Kamal Singh Dao: Kamal's Role in Sambalpur Uprising

 On the event of Surendra Sai's breakout from Hazaribagh in July 1857, Kamal Singh and his brothers first took charge of the Debrigarh fortification which again became the operational base for the rebel activities.
 Debrigarh was very important due to its location and Surendra Sai could monitor the ongoing conflicts at Singhora Pass in the west, Jharghati in north and Barhpati in the south-east just in one night travelling despite being situated at remote distances.
 Kamal Singh himself fought with Madho Singh and his sons at Singhora pass developing close coordination with Kunjel Singh.
 He was not only an expert in guerrilla warfare but was also in gathering intelligence.
 He was able to raise rebel detachments efficiently.
 After the surrender of Surendra Sai, he jointly attacked the British with Kunjel Singh and tormented the British by committing loot of their administrative property.
 It is even perceived that Surendra Sai's surrender was a well planned move to create deception against the British.
 Surendra Sai cleverly managed to convince Major Impey to pay Kamal Singh and his followers rupees 500 in return of his surrender, which was to support them in future campaigns.
 Even though Kamal's brother Khageswar Singh himself surrendered on the same occasion, the coordination between him and Kamal was not detected by the British until he again attacked and looted them.

 Remaining quite for sometime, the rebels regrouped and committed loot in the region hailing the name of Surendra Sai.
 The Gond leaders by the name Bandya Rai and Mahapatra Rai provided their assistance to Kamal in his efforts to harass the British administration.
 Understanding the surrendered leader was still being put up as a symbol of freedom, the British transferred Surendra to Asirgarh jail far away from the region to prevent any second chance of his escape and coordination with rebels who were still free.
 Eventually Kunjel Singh and his brothers were captured but Kamal chose to continue fighting the British and tormenting their efforts to bring normalcy.
 According to the British spies, Kamal coordinated with Surendra in Jail through his intelligence networks and was trying to raise a fresh rebel force at Jeypore in Koraput district.
-Kamal Singh was not caught for a longtime despite a reward money on his head.
-It is said that a treacherous man beheaded him at Bardol village when he was tired and resting under a tree.
-This place is still known as 'Mud Kati' meaning severed head.
-The other theory proposed by historian Dr. N.K.Sahu suggested that he was apprehended by the local king of Sarangarh when he found him wandering in disguise as a fakir and was transported to Asirgarh jail where he died later.
-Adding to the previous version about his end, the local legend still says that he was beheaded treacherously and his headless body was hung from a tree at Lakhanpur to instill fear in the minds of the commoners who rejected the British authority.
+Kamal Singh was not caught for a longtime despite a reward money on his head.According to historian Dr. N.K.Sahu kamal singh was apprehended by the local king of Sarangarh when he found him wandering in disguise as a fakir and was transported to Asirgarh jail where he died later.
+The theory of local folklore legend still says that he was beheaded treacherously and his headless body was hung from a tree at Lakhanpur to instill fear in the minds of the commoners who rejected the British authority.This place is still known as 'Mud Kati' meaning severed head.